iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/custom_entry_point.md

 so.
 Iai-Callgrind takes care, that this doesn't happen with the benchmark function, so `Callgrind` can find and hook into the benchmark function.
-But, in your production code you actually don't want to stop the compiler from doing it's job just to be able to benchmark that function.
+But, in your production code you actually don't want to stop the compiler from doing its job just to be able to benchmark that function.
 So, be cautious with benchmarking private functions and only choose functions of which it is known that they are not being inlined.